 APOPO is a global non-profit organization that researches, develops, and implements scent detection technology to combat global humanitarian issues.
 It’s CEO, Christophe Cox is a former schoolmate of Bart’s and they launched APOPO together.
 APOPO’s detection rats currently unearth landmines and sniff out tuberculosis in affected countries around the world.
 The rats are trained through clicker/reward methods, receiving tasty food treats when they identify explosives or tuberculosis.
 They are never harmed because they are too light to actually set off any landmines and are cared for under strict animal welfare guidelines.

-APOPO has mine action programs in Angola, Cambodia and Mozambique and is preparing operations in Zimbabwe.
+APOPO has humanitarian demining programs in Angola, Cambodia and Mozambique and is preparing operations in Zimbabwe.
 APOPO also detects tuberculosis in Tanzania, Mozambique and Ethiopia.
-APOPO’s Training and Research center is in Tanzania.
+APOPO’s Training and Research Center is in Tanzania.